 More signs on top of these that indicate vitamin B12 deficiency include (2):

 - Numbness and tingling sensations in the hands and feet

 Infants with this deficiency will portray the following symptoms (2):

 - Unusual movements like face tremors

-You need to seek medical attention immediately if you report any of the listed symptoms.
-Vitamin B12 deficiency can result in permanent brain and nerve damage if it goes untreated.
-It also increases your risk for dementia, anemia, psychosis, and mania (2).
+You should seek medical attention immediately if you report any of the listed symptoms.
+Severe vitamin B12 deficiency can result in permanent brain and nerve damage if it goes untreated (2).